-- 1.1 The Council is the Admissions Authority for all maintained and voluntary controlled schools within Derby City, and therefore, must comply with the statutory duty to consult on any changes to its admission arrangements on behalf of those schools before they are determined and published in the year preceding admission. - 1.2 The School Admissions Code 2014 requires that consultation on admission arrangements, including published admission numbers at each maintained school for the academic year 2022-2023 must last for a minimum 6 weeks and must take place between 01 October 2020 and 31 January 2021.
-All admission arrangements must then be determined (set) by the statutory deadline date of 28 February 2021. - 1.3 The proposed Admission Arrangements for 2022-2023 detailed in Appendix 2 were consulted on between 01 November 2020 and 13 December 2020. - 1.4 No objections or comments relating to the proposed admission arrangements have been received during the consultation period between 01 November 2020 and 13 December 2020. - 1.5 The proposal is for the admission arrangements for the 2022-2023 academic year set out in Appendix 1, to be considered and approved as the determined (set) admission arrangements by Council Cabinet at its meeting on 10 February 2021.
+- 1.1 The Council is the Admissions Authority for all maintained and voluntary controlled schools within Derby City, and therefore, must comply with the statutory duty to consult on any changes to its admission arrangements on behalf of those schools before they are determined and published in the year preceding admission. - 1.2 The School Admissions Code 2021 requires that consultation on admission arrangements for the academic year 2024-2025 must last for a minimum of 6 weeks and must take place between 01 October 2022 and 31 January 2023.
+All admission arrangements must then be determined (set) by the statutory deadline date of 28 February 2023. - 1.3 No objections or comments relating to the proposed admission arrangements have been received during the consultation period between 16 October 2022 and 27 November 2022. - 1.4 The proposal is for the admission arrangements for the 2024-2025 academic year set out in Appendix 2, to be considered and approved as the determined (set) admission arrangements by Council Cabinet at its meeting on 15 February 2023.